Pre-Professional Ballet Program

 Students participating in the DCM pre-professional ballet program will have the opportunity to schedule one evaluation conference each year with the school director and other faculty members.
 Conferences help the DCM staff offer constructive advice about a students progress, strengths, and weaknesses to dancers and parents in a positive manner.
 Conferences also allow students and parents to address any concerns they might have about the DCM program.
 Talking to students and parents helps the DCM staff identify each student's individual goals and come up with a plan of action to help students grow as dancers and achieve their goals.

-Workshops are offered in shorter sessions or single days periodically throughout the year, some sponsored by the Harford Ballet Company.
+Workshops are offered in shorter sessions or single days periodically throughout the year, some sponsored by the Ballet Chesapeake.
 Workshop topics may include modern, adagio (partnering), composition, and social and cultural dance forms.

 The Dance Conservatory of Maryland offers scholarships for boys ages six and older who must meet all other eligibility standards.
 Scholarships are also available for girls at advanced levels of study under the work scholarship program.
 Contact the school office for details.